victor-kachesov/CMSSimple/README.md

-# It's the simple CMS project.
+# It's the simple CMS project

 System requirements: docker with docker-compose.